Amateur Radio is a fun, technical hobby for all ages.

 There has been a resurgence in Amateur Radio participation due to simplified licencing conditions, the availability of low-cost radio equipment and no minimum age requirement.

-This has provided a new opportunity for primary school students, even as young as nine, who have successfully obtained their own Amateur Radio Foundation Licence.
+This has provided a new opportunity for primary school students, even as young as nine, who have successfully obtained their own Amateur Radio Foundation callsign.

 Amateur Radio is an interesting and rewarding hobby for all age groups.